Gedanken Experiments of Entanglement in Particle Physics: Interactions, Operators and Bell Inequalities in Flavor Space: Two-Particle Wave Functions

-In the Gedanken experiment considered here, each experimental run realizes a definite pair of interaction-defined measurement settings $(a,b)$ acting simultaneously on the two subsystems, and yields a corresponding pair of outcomes from which the correlator $E(a,b)$ is defined operationally.
-Different runs give rise to different pairs of outcomes, as detailed above and summarized in Table~\ref{tab:flavor_corr}.
-The specific joint outcome identifies which interaction channels probed the two subsystems in that run, thereby determining the effective measurement context.
+In this framework, measurement contexts are defined by physical interactions (mass identification, weak mixing, and flavor change), rather than freely tunable analyzer settings.
+We emphasize that the specific joint outcome identifies which interaction channels probed the two subsystems in that run, thereby determining the effective measurement context.
 Because the effective measurement context is inferred from observed event signatures, this framework does not enforce strict measurement independence in the Bell sense, but instead tests the consistency of LHVT under the stated idealizations.
-The Bell-type inequalities derived here rely on the assumption that such pair-wise measurements, collected across different interaction contexts, all originate from the same underlying quantum state prepared at production.
+Hence our result, Eq.~(\ref{result}) should be interpreted as a Bell-type consistency condition for the existence of a joint assignment of predetermined values to the observables~\cite{Fine:1982}, rather than as a direct test of spacetime locality.
+Its violation implies the incompatibility of a noncontextual hidden-variable description for these observables.